 For most walkers on the Camino, the journey ends when they reach Santiago; the city of St. James.
-Whether they travelled the French route, the Camino Norte, up from Seville along the Via de la Plata, or the Portuguese Camino, the end of their adventure is near when they see the Cathedral spires in the distance.MAKE AN ENQUIRY
+Whether they travelled the French route, the Camino Norte, up from Seville along the Via de la Plata, or the Portuguese Camino, the end of their adventure is near when they see the Cathedral spires in the distance.CONTACT US

 Camino Santiago De Compostela – Sanitago to Finisterre